kynex7510/3dbrew/content/DSP_Memory_Region.md

 Read/Write.

 PCM32.
 Also serves an aux function, allowing the ARM11 to apply custom effects to audio.
-Internal format of the DSP firmware is quadaphonic audio.
+Internal format of the DSP firmware is quadraphonic audio.

 This structure is 5120 bytes long.